Kléber Pereira: Mexico

 Prior to the Clausura 2003 season, Kléber was announced as the star signing by the UANL Tigres in Monterrey, Mexico.
 In his first season, he scored ten goals and helped the team reach the semifinals in the playoffs.
 The following season, scored eight goals while helping the team to a berth in the Apertura 2003 finals, where they lost to Pachuca.

 After his immediate success at Tigres, Kléber' performance dropped off and he was mostly relegated to the bench for the Clausura 2004 season, scoring only one goal.
 Following the Clausura 2004 season, he was transferred to Veracruz, where he enjoyed limited success, scoring twice.
 Thanks to a recommendation by his ex-teammate Cuauhtémoc Blanco, Kléber was signed by Club América following his lone season at Veracruz.
 There, he regained his goalscoring prowess, scoring 14 goals in his first season at the club, helping them to a championship in the Clausura 2005 season.
 Kléber did not actually play in the final, after being suspended for three games due to kicking Federico Lussenhoff of Cruz Azul in the groin in one of the semifinal matches.
 The following season, Kléber won his second goalscoring title, sharing it with three other players (Vicente Matías Vuoso, Walter Gaitán and Sebastián Abreu).

-Prior to the Apertura 2006 season, he was loaned out to sister club Necaxa (Despite playing in the same league, Club América, Necaxa and Club San Luis are owned by the same conglomerate).
+Prior to the Apertura 2006 season, he was loaned out to sister club Necaxa (at the time Club América, Necaxa and Club San Luis had the same owners, and multiple ownership was allowed by Liga MX).

 Kléber is a member of the "Blanco Four", a group of players who once played at Veracruz with Blanco and were signed by América after being recommended by the striker.
 The other members are Christian Giménez, Carlos Infante and Armando Navarrete.

 On 5 July 2007 Kleber returned to Brazil with Santos and signed a deal until June 30, 2008.
 Kléber finished as the Campeonato Brasileiro Série A 2008 top scorer, with 21 goals, tied with Washington and Keirrison.